 Famous True Singapore Ghost Stories

 There are usually two types of ghost stories.
 The first are those that are legendary and get passed down from generation to generation.
 Next, there are events that happen to people or entire families that are told in hushed voices over a campfire.
 The legendary ghost stories usually focus on a well-known location, and Singapore isn't lacking in such legends.
 The following stories are the most famous, true Singapore ghost stories.
-If you wonder whether or not Singapore is haunted, just browse through these amazing tales.
+If you wonder whether Singapore is haunted, just browse through these amazing tales.

 The Bedok Flats